haoren-zhou/wine-list-tool/README.md

 *   Upload a PDF wine list.
 *   Extract wine names from the PDF using Google's Gemini API.
 *   Enrich wine data with information from the Vivino API.
+*   Calculate the Vivino match similarity with the original wine name using Sorensen-Dice coefficient.
 *   Display the enriched wine list in a filterable and sortable format.
 *   Containerized with Docker for easy setup and deployment.